chainsofothers/chainsofothers/README.md

-check strawpage or main account for extended info
+check strawpage on main account for extended info

 currently on canto 7 and have not played other project moon games yet (wanting to get lobo corp soon though)